M&A Roundtable: Why Cyber and IT Due Diligence Is Critical For Private Equity Firms

 That's great.
 And, you know, Alliant M&A is certainly a leader in Rep & Warranty insurance.
 And if we look back at the hundreds of deals in the last year that we worked on and what diligence streams were engaged, you know, we see all the reports and share those with the underwriters.
 I would say now it's more than 50% of the time that we see cyber security and IT diligence done, or to your point a few years ago, I don't remember either one.
 It's certainly seen a growing uptick and I think we'll see that number climb to 80 to 90, to 100% in the near future.
 But are there external forces that are also pushing private equity to sort of focus on cybersecurity in IT infrastructure, whether it's regulatory or LPs or otherwise, Chad?

 Chad Neale (05:40):

 Absolutely.
 So, I think from an LP perspective, you know, now on the annual questionnaires that LPs are sending to PE firms, you're seeing many more.
 In fact, I think it's now pretty much across the board.
 They're asking about cyber security as it relates to their investment strategy.
-A few years back, you started to see LPs asking questions about cyber security, but PE firms were typically answering that as it relates to their cyber security program, and what the PE firm was doing to protect investor information.
+Few years back, you started to see LPs asking questions about cyber security, but PE firms were typically answering that as it relates to their cyber security program, and what the PE firm was doing to protect investor information.
 But now there's been a huge turn to really focus on what are you also doing during the due diligence process to understand that you're making good investment decisions and managing this risk from the outset.

 Johnathan Gilbert (06:29):

 Yeah, that's great.
 That's very helpful.
-And you know, we hope it doesn't go to the level of requirements that exists for publicly traded companies, but certainly not surprising that LPs are pushing for some additional work in this area.
+And you know, we hope it doesn't go to the level of requirements that exist for publicly traded companies, but certainly not surprising that LPs are pushing for some additional work in this area.

 Chad Neale (06:42):